tembo-io/website/src/content/docs/getting-started/getting_started.md

 -   Click the extensions tab while viewing a cluster (the little box icon)
 -   Click "Add new extension”, find the extension, and click “Install”
 -   Click the extensions tab while viewing a cluster to enable any extensions you have installed.

+## What's Next?

+- Configure your database
+- Getting started with the Tembo CLI
+- Authenticate your API
+- Familiarize yourself with our billing model